edbzn/blog/content/blog/eager-vs-leazy-in-rxjs/index.md

 );
 ```

-Now the `create` method is lazy, which means that the resource is created only when the `/book` endpoint is hit.
+Now the `create` method is lazy, which means that the resource is created only when the `/book` endpoint is hit by a user.

-I have seen this mistake many times, especially when a function is used to produce a stream that perform a side effect.
+I made this mistake many times, especially when a function is used to produce a stream that perform a side effect.